RaviGulati/code-20210604-ravigulati/README.md

 # Introduction
 This is BMI calculator app.
-This app will calculate the BMI, BMI Category and BMI Healthe Risk for a group of people given in a JSON format.
+This app will calculate the BMI, BMI Category and BMI Health Risk for a group of people given in a JSON format.
 The report will be shared in an output console.

 # Getting Started